Graham Berry: Later years

+As was allowed by the laws of the time, Berry became one of the liquidators of the Mercantile Bank.
+Table Talk called for his resignation as Treasurer, stating in September 1892, "it would doubtless become Sir Graham Berry to resign not later than when the adjourned meeting takes place in October.
+Noblesse oblige.
+A Treasurer acting as liquidator to a fraudulently managed bank, of which he was at one time an ornamental (not a working) director is not a spectacle calculated to inspire the British investor with confidence in the Government of the colony."
+Berry resigned as Treasurer, in January 1893.

+In September 1893, Matthew Davies and some others associated with the Mercantile Bank, but not Berry, were finally committed for trial for having "with intent to defraud, unlawfully published a statement and account called 'Directors' report and balance-sheet on 1st February, 1892,' well knowing it to be false".
+In March 1894, after Justice Hood's summing up—it very much favoured the defence—the defendants were found not guilty, in a Supreme Court jury trial.

 Berry at the 1898 Australasian Federal Convention.

+The days of reforming liberalism in Victoria were over for the time being.
+In October 1894, Berry was elected Speaker, a post he held until September 1897, when he finally retired.

 Berry was granted a pension by Parliament, and devoted the remainder of his life to supporting the cause of Australian Federation.
 In 1897 he was elected a Victorian delegate to the Constitutional Convention which drafted the Australian Constitution, mainly because of the support of The Age.
 He was out of sympathy with the tendency of the opinion at the convention, and more often than not voted on the losing side of divisions, the only delegate with that distinction.
 At 75, he was too frail to contribute much except his prestige as one of the country's radical heroes.
 He retired to the seaside with his enormous family, and died at St Kilda in 1904.
 He was given a state funeral and eulogised by Prime Minister Alfred Deakin.

 The Age editorialised on Berry's death: "Sir Graham Berry had ten years of such storms as might well have daunted one less resolute.
 But he lived to see the triumph of almost all the great reforms he had fought for."
 This was not strictly true, since the conservative domination of the Legislative Council lasted unbroken for nearly a century after his death, but Berry certainly deserved to be remembered as the most determined radical politician in 19th century Victoria.

 Portrayals on screen

 Berry appears as a minor character in the 2003 film Ned Kelly, played by Australian actor Charles Tingwell.
-Berry is portrayed as receiving Kelly's now famous Jerilderie Letter and reading it out loud to the officers in charge of the hunt, though in reality, Berry was never sent the letter, nor was it ever intended to be sent to him.